Associate Professor, School of Geographical Sciences and Urban Planning, Arizona State University

 Masters Student, Watts College of Public Service and Community Solutions, Arizona State University

 Laura Mirtich is studying environmental policy at Arizona State University and has been working as a student researcher for the School of Geographical Sciences and Urban Planning since 2019.
 Her interests lie in sustainable transportation systems and policies which encourage low-carbon travel.
 Her work for the COVID Future project has focused on the stability of attitudes over time, the changing status of remote work during the pandemic, and the future of the restaurant industry.

 Rishabh Chauhan is a Ph.D.
-Student in the Department of Civil and Materials Engineering at the University of Illinois at Chicago.
-He is a member of Complex and Sustainable Urban Networks (CSUN) lab.
-His research interests include Deep Learning, Data Mining, Statistical and Econometric Modeling, Data Analytics, Autonomous and Connected Vehicles, and Travel Demand Forecasting.
-Rishabh graduated with a Masters degree in Civil Engineering in 2019 from the University at Buffalo, The State University of New York.
+Candidate in the Department of Civil, Materials, Environmental Engineering at the University of Illinois at Chicago.
+He is a member of the Complex and Sustainable Urban Networks (CSUN) laboratory.
+His research interests include Transportation Planning, Application of Machine Learning to Transportation Related Problems, Statistical and Econometric Modeling, Public Transit, and Autonomous Vehicles.
+He graduated with a Masters degree in Civil Engineering in 2019 from the University at Buffalo, The State University of New York.